SkoolNotes/Taproot/KBhMATH401SeriesConvergence.md

 In $\sum_{k=0}^n a(r^k)$,  $\sum_{k=0}^n a(r^k) = \frac{a-ar^{n+1}}{1-r}$

-If the intergral to infinity is convergent, the sequence is convergent as long as the sequence is continuous and
+If the intergral to infinity is convergent, the sequence is convergent as long as the sequence is continuous and decreasing.
+The inverse applies, too.